Alma Mater: Anderson '08

 Office Phone: (704) 645-4578

-Jason Bryan became the head coach for the Catawba Men’s and Women’s Cross Country programs in 2014.
-Bryan came to Catawba from the College of Charleston where he has served as an assistant coach for the men’s team since August of 2012.
+Jason Bryan became the head coach for the Catawba Men’s and Women’s Cross Country programs in 2014 and for Track and Field when it launched in 2017-18.
+Bryan came to Catawba from the College of Charleston where he has served as an assistant coach for the men’s cross country team since August of 2012.

 Bryan was a key recruiter for the College of Charleston and worked with all aspects of the program.
 During his tenure the Cougars produced their first all-conference runner in a decade and set school records for 800m, 1500m and 5k distances.
 The teams also earned several academic all-conference selections.

 Prior to his stint at the College of Charleston, Bryan was an assistant for both the men’s and women’s cross country and track teams at Anderson University.
 In 2011, he was named the USTFCCCA Women’s Division II Southeast Assistant Coach of the Year for track.

 Bryan helped the Trojans to a pair of Conference Carolinas Championships in women’s cross country with three runners advancing as national qualifiers.
 He helped produced eight all-conference runners on both the men’s and women’s side with the men having a conference runner-up finish.
 In track, Anderson had three national qualifiers from the women’s team and one from the men’s squad.